1998–99 Indiana Pacers season

+Season summary

+Off-season

+During the off-season, the Pacers signed free agent Sam Perkins, who played in the 1991 NBA Finals with the Los Angeles Lakers, and the 1996 NBA Finals with the Seattle SuperSonics.
 The Pacers entered the regular season as a heavy favorite to win the NBA championship, because the defending NBA champions Chicago Bulls were broken up by their management after Michael Jordan retired.

+For the season, the Pacers revealed new golden yellow pinstriped alternate road uniforms with navy blue side panels on their jerseys and shorts; these uniforms would remain in use until 2005.

+Regular season

-During the off-season, the Pacers signed free agent Sam Perkins, who played in the 1991 NBA Finals with the Los Angeles Lakers, and the 1996 NBA Finals with the Seattle SuperSonics.
-The Pacers got off to a 15–5 start to the regular season, then won their final four games to capture the Central Division title with a 33–17 record, earning the second seed in the Eastern Conference.
+With the addition of Perkins, the Pacers won 9 of their first 13 games of the season in February, which included a five-game winning streak.
+The team won 11 of their 17 games in March, and won their final four games of the season.
+The Pacers finished in first place in the Central Division with a 33–17 record, and earned the second seed in the Eastern Conference.

-Reggie Miller led the team in scoring averaging 18.4 points per game, while Rik Smits averaged 14.9 points and 5.6 rebounds per game, and Chris Mullin provided the team with 10.3 points per game.
+Reggie Miller averaged 18.4 points per game and led the Pacers with 106 three-point field goals, while Rik Smits averaged 14.9 points and 5.6 rebounds per game, and Chris Mullin provided the team with 10.3 points per game and 73 three-point field goals.
 In addition, sixth man Jalen Rose contributed 11.1 points per game off the bench, while other sixth man Antonio Davis provided with 9.4 points and 7.0 rebounds per game.
-Meanwhile, Dale Davis averaged 8.0 points and 8.3 rebounds per game, Mark Jackson provided with 7.6 points and 7.9 assists per game, and Travis Best contributed 7.1 points and 3.4 assists per game off the bench.
+Meanwhile, Dale Davis averaged 8.0 points and 8.3 rebounds per game, Mark Jackson provided with 7.6 points and 7.9 assists per game, Travis Best contributed 7.1 points and 3.4 assists per game, Perkins averaged 5.0 points and 2.9 rebounds per game, and Derrick McKey provided with 4.6 points and 3.2 rebounds per game, but only played just 13 games due to injury.

 Jackson finished tied in 16th place in Most Valuable Player voting, while Rose and Antonio Davis both finished tied in third place in Sixth Man of the Year voting.

-In the 1999 NBA playoffs, the Pacers swept the Milwaukee Bucks, 3–0 in the Eastern Conference First Round, and swept the 6th-seeded Philadelphia 76ers, 4–0 in the Eastern Conference Semi-finals.
-The Pacers advanced to the Eastern Conference Finals for the second consecutive season, and the fourth time in six seasons.
-Once again, the Pacers were up against the New York Knicks, who were the #8 seed in the Eastern Conference.
-One notable highlight of the series was in Game 3, when Knicks forward Larry Johnson hit a three-pointer while being fouled by Antonio Davis, then completing a 4-point play after hitting a free throw; the Knicks won the game at home, 92–91 to take a 2–1 series lead.
-The Knicks went on to upset the Pacers in six games to reach the NBA Finals for the second time in six seasons, where they lost in five games to the San Antonio Spurs.
+The Pacers finished 19th in the NBA in home-game attendance, with an attendance of 404,536 at the Market Square Arena during the regular season.